 “TVA worked out a deal that allowed us to provide in-kind services to the fair instead of paying a participation fee.
 My job was to coordinate those services and locate needed materials that had been surplused.
 TVA’s major contribution to the fair was to provide the design and most of the materials for waterfront development, including the pedestrians bridge over Neyland Drive.

-We started work TVA’s our barge exhibit well behind some World’s Fair participants but finished before others.
+We started work on TVA’s barge exhibit well behind some World’s Fair participants, but finished before others.
 “We had a lot of volunteer help from TVA employees and their families,” Vineyard says.
 “While others were frantically trying to finish their projects, we were taking our barges on a celebration cruise down the river.
 I learned then that there’s no stopping TVA when we put our minds to getting something done.”

 A Family Man and Explorer

 Vineyard and his wife, Michelle, have three grown children.
 They’ve transitioned from cheering on their own children in baseball, softball and soccer to traveling to see their grandchildren and the world.
 They recently toured Eastern Europe and Costa Rica and are planning a trip to Ireland.